-Canon 700D versus Nikon D7200
+Canon 700D vs Nikon D7200

-The Canon EOS 700D (called Canon T5i in some regions) and the Nikon D7200 are two digital cameras that were revealed to the public, respectively, in March 2013 and March 2015.
+The Canon EOS 700D (called Canon T5i in some regions) and the Nikon D7200 are two digital cameras that were announced, respectively, in March 2013 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably larger (9 percent) than the Canon 700D.
 Moreover, the D7200 is markedly heavier (32 percent) than the 700D.
 It is noteworthy in this context that the D7200 is splash and dust-proof, while the 700D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (700D) and the Nikon Lens Catalog (D7200).